Jn-Huang/SciRIFF_SciLitLLMs/README.md

 conda activate sciriff
 ```

 We use the Eleuther harness to handle inference for evaluation.
-Different from the original repo, we suggest use the 0.4.4 version of `lm-evaluation-harness` to handle chat templates easily (below code).
+Different from the original repo, we suggest use a specific commit (version 0.4.4 ) of `lm-evaluation-harness` to handle chat templates easily (code below).
 To use versions after 0.4.5, you will need to modify the dataset setting under `sciriff/eval/eleuther_templates/general`.
-See https://github.com/EleutherAI/lm-evaluation-harness/blob/main/docs/new_task_guide.md#advanced-group-configs for more information.
+See [this link](https://github.com/EleutherAI/lm-evaluation-harness/blob/main/docs/new_task_guide.md#advanced-group-configs) for more information.

 ```bash
 git clone https://github.com/EleutherAI/lm-evaluation-harness.git